lukegib/Vidly/README.md

 }
 ```

-Now you should see a success status with your new users email and name!
+Now you should see a success status with your new users email and name.

 ### Logging in
 To login we need to navigate to the api/auth route.
 We enter the username and password via raw JSON in the body and post it.